nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 Unlike file-based UNIX sockets, abstract sockets are automatically cleaned up by the Linux kernel when nobody is using them.
-If you find yourself with untidy UNIX sockets on the filesystem then give abstract sockets a try, but note that this is a Linux-only feature (will not work on BSD systems).
+If you find yourself with untidy UNIX sockets on the filesystem then give abstract sockets a try, but note that this is a Linux-only feature (does not work on BSD systems).